-First up was undefeated Gevonta Davis (20-0, 19 Kos) who became a Two-Time World Champion by annihilating in a devastating fashion Jesus Cuellar (28-3, 21 Kos) to pick up the vacant WBA 130-pound World Championship Belt.
+First up was undefeated Gervonta Davis (20-0, 19 Kos) who became a Two-Time World Champion by annihilating in a devastating fashion Jesus Cuellar (28-3, 21 Kos) to pick up the vacant WBA 130-pound World Championship Belt.

-Gevonta is truly the present and the future of this Super Featherweight Division.
+Gervonta is truly the present and the future of this Super Featherweight Division.

 Congratulations Champ on being the youngest Champion to ever do it this good.